 In 1962, Thiebaud achieved critical and commercial success with his breakthrough show at the Allan Stone Gallery in New York, followed by his first solo museum show at the de Young Museum in San Francisco.
-Although he is often classified as an American Pop painter—and he was included in the historic and groundbreaking shows of 1962 that established the movement—Thiebaud never embraced the mantle of Pop and preferred to describe himself as a traditional painter of illusionistic forms.
+Although he is often classified as an American Pop painter—and he was included in the two historic and groundbreaking shows of 1962 that established the movement—Thiebaud never embraced the mantle of Pop and preferred to describe himself as a traditional painter of illusionistic forms.
 He has created still lifes, landscapes, and portraits that are familiar and quotidian, but also deeply indebted to the history of art, from the masters of European and American painting to traditional Chinese landscapes and Japanese woodcuts.

-After settling in San Francisco in the early 1970s, Thiebaud began a series of landscapes and cityscapes, painting the steep hills and vertiginous inclines of the city in colorful, dramatic canvases.
-With his characteristic vibrant palette and meticulous painterly technique, he represented dizzying, unexpected views of San Francisco’s streets and buildings.
+After settling in San Francisco in the early 1970s, Thiebaud embarked on a series of landscapes and cityscapes, painting the steep hills and vertiginous inclines of the city in colorful, dramatic canvases.
+With his characteristic vibrant palette and meticulous technique, he represented dizzying, upended views of San Francisco’s streets and buildings.
 In the late 1990s he began a series of landscapes of the Sacramento River Delta, painting the watery landscape and surrounding fields in pools of unexpected, vibrant hues.
 Rejecting traditional perspective, he largely disregarded the sky or horizon line in favor of flat, aerial views.
-Most recently, Thiebaud has painted a series of mountains, depicting unusual close-up and cross section views of fantastic, towering summits with luminous colors and rich textures.
+Since the early 2000s, Thiebaud has focused on his series of mountains, depicting dramatic close-up and cross-section views of fantastic, towering summits with luminous colors and rich textures.
 These works merge fiction and reality, drawing from the artist’s memories of mountains he had seen in childhood.
 Conveying a sense of the sublime, they are also influenced by the history of landscape painting of the American West.

-Alongside these landscapes and cityscapes, Thiebaud has continued to paint his signature still lifes of consumer goods.
+Alongside his landscapes and portraits, Thiebaud continues to paint his signature still lifes of everyday items.
 Experimenting with color, texture, light, and composition, he has repeatedly tackled the same subjects to challenge and explore the formal possibilities of painting.
 He continues to live and work in Sacramento today.